efeijo/personal-web/README.md

 # Personal Web

-Personal Web is a simple Hugo template to build a personal website including portfolio and blog sections.
+Personal Web is a simple Hugo template to build a personal website including job and blog sections.
 It will mainly suit freelancers who want to showcase their work.

 ## [Demo website](https://personal-web-example.netlify.com/post/)